maxvolumedev/legend_cli/README.md

 - Direct access to your functions
 - Helpers for creating mock requests
 - Access to the Azure Functions runtime
+- Enhanced REPL experience with syntax highlighting and auto-completion if ptpython is installed (`pip install ptpython`)

 Example usage in console:
 ```python